bounceme/fairedit.vim/README.md

 # fairedit.vim

-A fairly good implementation of some of the paredit.el commands
+An adequate implementation of some of the paredit.el commands